Seagull or eagull?

 But in my experience, there remains an underlying widespread and chronic lack of confidence around technology just about everywhere I look.
 Day to day I see this manifested as a lack of confidence people have when talking about technology: people change the subject, avoid terminology they’re unsure about, or defer to younger, hipper types when the conversation gets too techy.

-I’ve often encountered this in people who haven’t acknowledged that technology has changed (and will keep on changing) the world around them, including the things that they are responsible for.
+I’ve often encountered it in people who haven’t acknowledged that technology has changed (and will keep on changing) the world around them, including the things that they are responsible for.
 They haven’t been able to fully adapt as everything around them has changed.

 But I don’t think this is just a problem amongst the technophobic or the excluded.
 I’ve met plenty of people who work in roles that require a command of some technology, who display a similar incomprehension of technology in other areas: IT people with a blind spot for internet culture, communications professionals with no understanding of service design, designers with no interest in the back end.